Approval and application

 - Your latest transcript of records.

-- A motivation of max.
-500 words for each university of your choice.
+- One motivation letter in which you explain your motivation for each university of your choice.

 - If applicable, a proof of suffient knowledge of the offical language of instruction at the exchange university.